 Does Washington accept out-of-state medical cards?

-While Washington does allow non-residents 21 and up to purchase recreational marijuana, medical patients from other states cannot bring their medicine across state lines, and cannot use their out-of-state cards to purchase above the recreational limit of 1 oz of flower, 16 oz of edibles, and 7 grams of concentrate.
+While Washington does allow non-residents 21 and up to purchase recreational marijuana, medical patients from other states cannot bring their medicine across state lines, and cannot use their out-of-state cards to purchase above the recreational limit of one oz of flower, 16 oz of edibles, and seven grams of concentrate.